Besendorfer/carketa-coding-challenge-node/README.md

 ## Running tests

 So, I was able to write up some test cases for both the `/people` and `/planets` routes.
 Strangely, the axios mocking tool I used, `nock`, was giving me some trouble when trying to mock out the "next" parameter for pagination.
 It wasn't cleaning out the interceptor correctly, even with using their `cleanAll` method.
 So, I broke out the "pagination" tests into it's own test run.
+With more time, I'm sure I could have figured out the issue.

 Simple running these two commands should run through the tests: